Abolfazl1023/Python/README.md

 # Python_Projects
-### This repository is mainly about small projects using numpy, scipy and pandas libraries.
-Mathematical, Control Engineering and different Projects Can be found here!
+### This repository is mainly about sample projects using different Python libraries such as numpy, pandas, sklearn, scipy, and ect.
+Math, Control Engineering, Machine Learning and different projects are available here!

 ### Thank you for following my works!
 #### Feel Free to Contact me: roostaeiabolfazl@gmail.com